FelicianoAnthony/Python_projects/README.md

 # Machine Learning

-A simple machine learning model to predict total number of runs scored across all Major League Baseball Teams in a given year
+A simple machine learning model to predict total number of wins across all Major League Baseball Teams in a given season

+### Packages used: sklearn.linear_model, sklearn.metrics, pandas, matplotlib.pyplot

 # Staging